mikaelpatel/Cosa/README.md

 1-wire driver and demo sketches with VWI integration.
 Added support for battery voltage monitoring.
 New extended mode in VWI with node address, sub-net address matching, message sequence numbering and type handling.
 NEXA Wireless Remote command receiver (RF433).
+Added a reliable message passing protocol to the Virtual Wire Interface (VWI).
+The new class VWI::Transceiver supports message acknowledgement and auto-retransmission.
+Full support for message parsing.